guidebee/guidebee.github.io/_posts/2025-12-07-three-prototypes-foundation-solana-trading-system.md

 The sub-500ms claim isn't aspirational.
 It's what happens when you eliminate the Jupiter API bottleneck and optimize transaction building.
 I've measured every component.

+## The Evolution: From Exploration to Performance

+**The learning progression was deliberate:**

+**Prototype 1 (Next.js Platform):** Started with web UI to explore NFT and DEX trading, built 150+ CLI tools.
+Learned that CLI-first design matters more than web UI for trading systems.
+Proved transaction patterns and RPC failover strategies work.

+**Prototype 2 (TypeScript Bot):** Built dedicated trading bot without web framework overhead.
+Implemented 5+ strategies with queue-based execution and wallet segregation.
+Proved multiple strategies can work together, but discovered Jupiter API latency (100-300ms) was the bottleneck preventing competitive performance.

+**Prototype 3 (Polyglot System):** Focused specifically on performance with local routing using Go's SolRoute SDK.
+Intentionally limited to arbitrage to isolate and measure performance improvements.
+Proved local routing (2-10ms) vs API (100-300ms) is 10-30x faster and competitive.

 ## What Makes This Time Different?

 **Why not just optimize one of the existing prototypes?**

-Because each prototype revealed fundamental architectural limitations:
+Because each prototype revealed fundamental architectural truths:

-- Prototype 1: Great performance core, but single strategy focus
+- Prototype 1: Great CLI patterns and transaction logic, but web framework overhead unnecessary
-- Prototype 2: Great strategy diversity, but monolithic and slow
+- Prototype 2: Great strategy diversity and architecture, but too slow without local routing
-- Prototype 3: Great tooling and UX, but too much overhead
+- Prototype 3: Great performance with local routing, but single strategy focus (intentional for testing)

-The production system combines the best of all three:
+The production system combines the best of all three in correct order:
-- Polyglot microservices (Prototype 1)
+- Comprehensive CLI tooling and transaction patterns (Prototype 1)
-- Multiple strategies with queue-based execution (Prototype 2)
+- Multiple strategies with queue-based execution and wallet segregation (Prototype 2)
-- Comprehensive CLI tooling and transaction patterns (Prototype 3)
+- Polyglot microservices with local routing for performance (Prototype 3)

 Plus new capabilities none of them had:
 - NATS JetStream for event-driven architecture